Rhea-Braithwaite/IntrotoIM/March30/README.md

   - 2 : A dash
   - 3 : A space

-These were then used in a for loop with if conditions to determine which LED was to be flashed
+These were then used in a for loop with if conditions to determine which LED was to be flashed.
+Additionally, I used a function flash that iterated through the arays and did the necessary flashing.

 ````
   //flash the morse code depending the array element
   for (int i = 0; i < len; i++){